 Influenza, commonly known as the flu, is an infectious disease of birds and mammals caused by an RNA virus of the family Orthomyxoviridae (the influenza viruses).
-In people, common symptoms of influenza are fever, sore throat, muscle pains, severe headache, coughing, and weakness and fatigue.
+In people, common symptoms of influenza are fever, sore throat, muscle pains, severe headache, coughing, weakness and fatigue.
 In more serious cases, influenza causes pneumonia, which can be fatal, particularly in young children and the elderly.
 Although the common cold is sometimes confused with influenza, it is a much less severe disease and caused by a different virus.
 Similarly, gastroenteritis is sometimes called "stomach flu" or "24-hour flu", but is unrelated to influenza.

 Typically, influenza is transmitted from infected mammals through the air by coughs or sneezes creating aerosols containing the virus, and from infected birds through their droppings.

-Influenza can also be transmitted by saliva, nasal secretions, feces and blood.
-Infections either occur through direct contact with these bodily fluids, or by contact with contaminated surfaces.
+Influenza can also be transmitted by saliva, nasal secretions, faeces and blood.
+Infections either occur through direct contact with these bodily fluids, o by contact with contaminated surfaces.
 Flu viruses can remain infectious for over 30 days at 0°C (32°F) and about one week at human body temperature, although they are rapidly inactivated by disinfectants and detergents.

 Flu spreads around the world in seasonal epidemics, killing millions of people in pandemic years and hundreds of thousands in non-pandemic years.
-Three influenza pandemics occurred in the 20th century-each following a major genetic change in the virus-and killed tens of millions of people.
+Three influenza pandemics occurred in the 20th century - each following a major genetic change in the virus - and killed tens of millions of people.
 Often, these pandemics result from the spread of a flu virus between animal species.
+Since it first killed humans in Asia in the 1990s a deadly avian strain of H5N1 has posed the greatest influenza pandemic threat.
+However, this virus has not yet mutated to spread easily between people.